aws-solutions-library-samples/guidance-for-container-runtime-security-monitoring-with-cncf-falco-and-aws-security-hub/README.md

  <img src="images/Lambda_trigger_definition.jpg" width="70%" >
  <!-- ![](images/LambdaFunction_Trigger.png) <br/ -->
- Figure 5: Configuration of Lambda function trigger from CloudWatch Log group
+ <b>Figure 5: Configuration of Lambda function trigger from CloudWatch Log group</b>
 <br/>
 NOTE: Repeat these steps (as applicable) to set up triggers for the Lambda functions deployed in other AWS region(s) where EKS cluster(s) and
 SecurutyHub instance(s) are provisioned.